Depending on your project, you may need to skip some of the Kendo UI utilities and install only what your application requires.

 - Script Files for Server-Side Wrappers

-You can create your own custom scripts that provide just the widgets and features your project requires.
+You can create custom scripts that provide only the widgets and features your project requires.

 - Do not use multiple custom combined scripts, as they will contain duplicate code.
 Instead, create one combined script file, which includes everything you need.